 Here are a handful of examples of what existing users are doing with their LAMP Containers.

 LAMP Containers are Centos based and have a shared cpu and up to 2GB of RAM.
 The container includes Apache, MySQL and PHP.
-It may be possible to use other software but ITS won't be able to prove support.
+It may be possible to use other software but ITS won't be able to provide you support with those.
 OS patches are installed automatically each day.

 Other points to note about the service is that ssh access is permitted from within the campus network and HTTPS connections are offloaded and proxied via our reverse proxies.
 From time to time service may be unavailable for maintenance, which would be announced in advance.

-Non qmul.ac.uk domain names may be used, however this is not generally recommended and there may be further costs and obligations you will be responsible for.
+Non qmul.ac.uk domain names may be used, however this is not generally recommended and there could be further ongoing costs and obligations you will be responsible for.
 Please note it is not possible to use Idcheck authentication with a Non-qmul.ac.uk domain name.